UXVirtual/frontier-radio/README.md

     ./install-pi.sh
     ```

+### Controlling volume on Raspberry Pi

+You can adjust the volume of playback by opening `sudo alsamixer` and adjusting the levels in there for each device to
+set them permanently.

 ### Forcing Output to a USB Sound Card on Raspberry Pi

 If you're using Raspbian Jessie which is based on Debian 8 you can edit the `/etc/asound.conf` file to set the